Right to healthcare services in Norway

 Children under 16 are automatically assigned the same GP as their mother, if both parents live together.
 If the parents do not live together, the child is assigned the same GP as the parent with whom the child shares a registered address.

 In emergency situations, you may be sent to a hospital for treatment.
-You may also be referred for further treatment at a hospital if the doctor deems this necessary.
+You may also be referred for further treatment at a hospital if the doctor decides this is necessary.
 In such cases, the doctor sends a referral to a hospital or a specialist.
 In Norway, you are entitled to choose your treatment centre, providing there is spare capacity where you want to be treated.

-What are you entitled to if you are working in Norway and become ill, but you live in another country?
+What services are you entitled to if you are working in Norway and become ill, but you live in another country?

 If you are an employee working in Norway, and you live in another EU/EEA country, you are generally a member of the Norwegian National Insurance Scheme (folketrygden).
 Necessary costs for healthcare services within the national health service will be covered, but you must pay the patient/user fee (egenandel) for treatment.